avaje/avaje-prisms/README.md

 //can get the original annotation type as a string String annotationQualifiedType = MyExampleAnnotationPrism.PRISM_TYPE

-//can easily retrive the annotation values as if the annotation was present on the classpath. exampleAnnotation.getValue()
+//can easily retrieve the annotation values as if the annotation was present on the classpath. exampleAnnotation.getValue()
   ...
     }